tagtree/expert-es6/lessons/Destructuring objects/background.md

 ####The left hand of the destructuring assignment
 	var {firstName: name} =

-The right hand of the assignment is quite simple, you just need to provide an object that contains the data you want exploded to different variables.
+The right hand-side of the assignment is quite simple, you just need to provide an object that contains the data you want exploded into different variables.

 ####Adding the right hand of the destructuring assignment
 	var {firstName: name} = {firstName: 'Hendrik'}